History of Pensacola, Florida: Antebellum (1821–1860)

 In 1825, the area for the Pensacola Navy Yard was designated and Congress appropriated $6,000 for a lighthouse.
 In 1827 settlers established the first permanent Protestant congregation (First United Methodist Church).

 The Pensacola area is home to three historic U.S. forts, Fort Barrancas, Fort Pickens, and Fort McRee.
 Barrancas National Cemetery is located here.
 The city and Fort Barrancas were the site of the 1814 Battle of Pensacola.
 Fort Pickens was completed in 1834.
 It is one of the few Southern forts to have been held by the United States throughout the American Civil War.

 Andrew Jackson served as Florida's first territorial governor, residing at the capital of Pensacola.
 He was noted for his persecution of Indians and Creoles, many of whom left the territory.
 An increasing number of Anglo-American settlers came, including many planters who brought their black slaves.
 To determine a location for a territorial capital, riders on horseback were sent on the Old Spanish Trail from the territory's two main cities, east from Pensacola and west from St. Augustine.
 The riders met at the Indian village of Tallahassee, which was designated as the new territorial capital city.
 With the development of large cotton plantations, Florida's growing population was 50% enslaved African Americans.
 In the Panhandle, most slaves outside Pensacola were held by people in Tallahassee and in the plantation counties near the Georgia border, notably Jackson, Gadsden, Leon, and Jefferson.
 Near the coast, the soil had more sand and was less useful for plantation agriculture.

 On March 3, 1845, Florida was admitted to the Union as the 27th state.
 Its admission had been slowed as the United States struggled to remove the Seminole Indians.
 After three Seminole Wars, it defeated some, forcing their removal to Indian Territory in what is now Oklahoma.
-The remaining Seminole had retreated to the Everglades and were never defeated.
+The remaining Seminoles had retreated to the Everglades and were never defeated.
 Due to rising tensions over slavery, Congress had decided not to alter the balance between slave and free states.
 Florida's admission was delayed until a free territory was ready for admission as a state.
 It was admitted the same year as Iowa.
 North Florida, including the Panhandle, remained the most populated part of the state.

 In the Pensacola area, the local economy grew rich through the lumber industry, based on the abundant forests in the area, ease of shipping with the good harbor, and entrepreneurship.
 Starting in the 1830s steam power greatly increased the efficiency of the saw mills that produced finished lumber for export.
 Entrepreneurs included prominent civil and social leaders, including alderman Alexander McVoy, Joseph Forsyth and E. E. Simpson (who jointly owned one of the largest operations in the state), and W. Main L. Criglar (whose combined lumber and shipping interests produced a personal fortune of more than $300,000).